disposableidentities/healthcrisis/README.md

 Health condition changes, so these health condition events/messages will be regularly updated and timestamping will determine which is most recent.
 For each latest health condition event, a barcode can be generated using a smartphone and this code can be read by a smartphone (app).
 No physical contacts are needed.
 These barcodes are destroyed (as they are only digital, this means that they will not resolve any information) when a new health condition event/message is created.

 Who gets what **benefit**?
 Color coding people on health conditions is just a prerequisite to generate data to solve a problem.
 The problem solved in this case looks like:
-a) Transparency of who is free of the virus for social situation (consumer view) or
+* Transparency of who is free of the virus for social situation (consumer view) or
-b) Show a path of spreading the virus and predict who is going to be impacted next based on who was at which location or was in contact with whom?
+* Show a path of spreading the virus and predict who is going to be impacted next based on who was at which location or was in contact with whom?
 (B2C view for Govt to check scale of virus spread and plan mitigation)
-c) There is a 3rd view for the healthcare provider to understand when a patient shows up with a symptom, to be able to make a decision (via an AI) whether this person should be given the expensive test kit over other patients who might be at higher risk from the virus.
+* There is a 3rd view for the healthcare provider to understand when a patient shows up with a symptom, to be able to make a decision (via an AI) whether this person should be given the expensive test kit over other patients who might be at higher risk from the virus.
 This is futuristic thinking - There may be value from the data trail that can be shared transparently across regions/countries to develop learning patterns for disease control/virus spreading contamination strategies.

 ## Technicalities